-45. 🗌 P Permanent aboveground storage tank facilities. ⊠ P Permanent aboveground storage tank facilities will not be located on this site.
-46. 🔀 L egal boundaries of the site are shown.
-Perm anent Best Management Practices (BMPs) Practice s and measures that will be used during and after construction is completed. p Permanent BMPs and measures must be implemented to control the discharge of pollution from regulated activities after the completion of construction.
-N/A a li r These practices and measures have been designed, and will be constructed, operated, and maintained to insure that 80% of the incremental increase in the annual mass oading of total suspended solids (TSS) from the site caused by the regulated activity is removed.
+45. Permanent aboveground storage tank facilities.
+Permanent aboveground storage tank facilities will not be located on this site.
+46. ☑ Legal boundaries of the site are shown.
+Pe rmanent Best Management Practices (BMPs) Pra ctices and measures that will be used during and after construction is completed.
+47. Permanent BMPs and measures must be implemented to control the discharge of pollution from regulated activities after the completion of construction. □ N/A 48.
+These practices and measures have been designed, and will be constructed, operated, and maintained to insure that 80% of the incremental increase in the annual mass loading of total suspended solids (TSS) from the site caused by the regulated activity is removed.
 These quantities have been calculated in accordance with technical guidance prepared or accepted by the executive director.
 The TCEQ Technical Guidance Manual (TGM) was used to design permanent BMPs and measures for this site.
 A technical guidance other than the TCEQ TGM was used to design permanent BMPs and measures for this site.
-The complete citation for the technical guidance that was used is: N/A a p r Owners must insure that permanent BMPs and measures are constructed and function as designed.
+The complete citation for the technical guidance that was used is: □ N/A 49. as designed.
 A Texas Licensed Professional Engineer must certify in writing that the permanent BMPs or measures were constructed as designed.
-The certification letter must be submitted to the appropriate regional office within 30 days of site completion.
-N/A less i pern perc who Appl Fre a site is used for low density single-family residential development and has 20 % or impervious cover, other permanent BMPs are not required.
-This exemption from nanent BMPs must be recorded in the county deed records, with a notice that if the ent impervious cover increases above 20% or land use changes, the exemption for the le site as described in the property boundaries required by 30 TAC §213.4(g) (relating to lication Processing and Approval), may no longer apply and the property owner must by the appropriate regional office of these changes. ] The site will be used for low density single-family residential development and has 20% or less impervious cover.
-The site will be used for low density single-family residential development but has more than 20% impervious cover. ★ The site will not be used for low density single-family residential development. \sim the site will not be used for low density single-family residential development.
+The certification letter must be submitted to the appropriate regional office within 30 days of site completion. ∐ N/A Where a site is used for low density single-family residential development and has 20 % or less impervious cover, other permanent BMPs are not required.
+This exemption from permanent BMPs must be recorded in the county deed records, with a notice that if the percent impervious cover increases above 20% or land use changes, the exemption for the whole site as described in the property boundaries required by 30 TAC §213.4(g) (relating to Application Processing and Approval), may no longer apply and the property owner must notify the appropriate regional office of these changes. ☐ The site will be used for low density single-family residential development and has 20% or less impervious cover. ☐ The site will be used for low density single-family residential development but has more than 20% impervious cover.
+The site will not be used for low density single-family residential development.